reynalddizon/mapstory/manual/manual.rst

 Step 8: Publish MapStory
 ------------------------

-The final step is to publish your map.
+At this point you're ready to publish your map.
 At this point, your map will still be set to **Private**, as that is the default.

 * Return to the main viewer by clicking the **View info** link.